Nu-invariants of extra-twisted connected sums: Hyperbolic geometry and

 \subsection{The contribution from the cusps}

-Thanks to Theorem~\ref{Thm2d.1}, we can in principle evaluate integrals of $\eta$-forms over closed contours using hyperbolic area formulas.
-However, we have to choose contours that touch the infinite boundary~$\del_\infty\Hh=\R\cup\{\infty\}$ because in~\eqref{2.b.2}, we consider adiabatic limits of tori.
-Moreover, Remark~\ref{Rem2y.1} and Corollary~\ref{cor:fixedgeo} only give a rather limited supply of geodesics on which the $\eta$-form~$\tilde\eta(\Aa)$ vanishes, and these connect rational points on the boundary~$\del_\infty\Hh$.
-In this section, we therefore compute the limit of the integral of the $\eta$-form over certain horocyclic arcs.
+Thanks to Theorem~\ref{Thm2d.1}, we can in principle evaluate the integral of~$\eta(\Aa)$ over the arcs~$\gamma_+$ and~$\gamma_-$ from Lemma~\ref{Lem2v.1} by computing the area of the polygon~$P$ above.
+However, the polygon~$P$ has cusps, that is, rational points in the boundary~$\del_\infty\Hh=\R\cup\{\infty\}$ at infinity.
+In this section, we compute the contribution from a cusp as a limit of the integral of the \etaform over certain horocyclic arcs that escape to infinity.

-Adiabatic limit formulas for $\eta$-forms have been proved by Bunke, Ma~\cite{BuMa} and Liu~\cite{Liu}.
-However, their results typically hold only up to exact forms.
-Here, we have to integrate the $\eta$-form over an interval, so we need an adiabatic limit formula that holds ``on the nose''.
+Adiabatic limit formulas for \etaforms have been proved by Bunke, Ma~\cite{BuMa} and Liu~\cite{Liu}, but only modulo exact forms.
+Here, we have to integrate the \etaform over an interval, so we need an adiabatic limit formula that holds ``on the nose''.
 We will prove such a formula in Section~\ref{A2}, but only for the simple special case at hand.